Deputy District Public Defender: District VI (Montgomery County)

 ||Maryland Office of the Public Defender

 |Posting Start Date:

-District Public Defenders are full-time employees who serve at the pleasure of the Public Defender.
-Criminal Procedure Art., Section 16-203(d).
-District Public Defenders cannot engage in the private practice of law while in this position.
+Deputy District Public Defenders are full-time employees and cannot engage in the private practice of law while in this position.
+MD Code, Criminal Procedure Art., Section 16-203(d)(2).

 Applicants must be able to operate a computer and other office equipment.
 Applicants must have access to a motor vehicle or be able to navigate public transportation.
 If a reasonable accommodation is needed, please contact Tawanda Jackson, Human Resources Supervisor, at 410-767-8503 or firstname.lastname@example.org.